How do I get a library card?

-If you live within the El Paso-Gridley school district, you will be paying for your El Paso District Library card on your property taxes (or in your rent).
-We will need to see a picture identification and proof of your current address.
+If we are your home library, we will need to see a picture identification and proof of your current address.
 A driver's license will cover both unless your address on the license is not correct, then you will need to bring in something with your current address also, such as a piece of mail that was delivered to your current address.